Testing Your Internet Speed

 - It may take a little bit to load, but our speed test tool will look similar to the one below

-- It will then begin testing both your download and upload speeds.
-Once the test is complete, your speeds will be displayed at the top left corner.
+- It will then begin testing both your Download and Upload speeds as well as your Ping, Jitter, and your IP address.
+Once the test is complete, your speeds will be displayed.

 - Run multiple tests.
 By running multiple tests, we are then able to see if the connection is consistently running at the same speed or fluctuating quite a bit.
 It is also possible that the one test was a fluke and the rest will give results closer to where they should be.
 These 'flukes' can happen from time to time for numerous reasons.
 This is why it is wise to run multiple tests.